khan9t2zishan/Leetcode-Problems/README.md

 # Leetcode-Problems
-This repository is a collection  Leetcode problems Code.
+This repository is a collection of Leetcode problems Code.